The American Political Dictionary. JK 9 .P55 2002.

 National Association of Regional Councils.
 The National Association of Regional Councils (NARC) serves as the national voice for regionalism.
 NARC advocates for and provides services to its member councils of government (COGs) and metropolitan planning organizations (MPOs).
 At our state level is the Michigan Association of Regions.

 National Association of State Budget Officers.
-For over 60 years, NASBO is the instrument through which the states collectively advance state budget practices.
+For over 60 years, NASBO has been the instrument through which the states collectively advance state budget practices.
 As the chief financial advisors to our nation’s governors, NASBO members are active participants in the public policy discussions at the state level.
 The major functions of the organization consist of research, policy development, education, training, and technical assistance.
 These are achieved primarily through NASBO’s publications, membership meetings, and training sessions.
 NASBO is an independent professional and educational association and is also an affiliate of the National Governors’ Association.

 National Conference of State Legislatures.
 The NCSL is a bipartisan organization that serves the legislators and staffs of the nation's 50 states, its commonwealths, and territories.
 NCSL provides research, technical assistance, and opportunities for policymakers to exchange ideas on the most pressing state issues.
 NCSL is an effective and respected advocate for the interests of state governments before Congress and federal agencies.

-National Governor's Association.
+National Governors Association.
 Founded in 1908, the National Governors Association--the bipartisan organization of the nation's governors--promotes visionary state leadership, shares best practices and speaks with a unified voice on national policy.

 National League of Cities.
 The National League of Cities is the oldest and largest national organization representing municipal governments throughout the United States.
 Its mission is to strengthen and promote cities as centers of opportunity, leadership, and governance.